conduktor/conduktor-docs/docs/platform/guides/configure-sql.md

 ## Configure Conduktor SQL

 :::info
-This feature is in **beta** and is subject to change as we enhance it further.
+This feature is in **Beta** and is subject to change as we enhance it further.

+It's currently only available to Console **Admins**, and will be made available for all users when integrated with our security model (i.e. RBAC, Data Masking).
 :::

 Index data from Kafka topics in a database to enable users to query data from the **UI**, **API** or **CLI** using **SQL**.